 “There shall not be found among you anyone…who practices witchcraft, or a soothsayer, or one who interprets omens, or a sorcerer, or one who conjures spells, or a medium, or a spiritist, or one who calls up the dead.”

-So, channeling is just of several New Age practices that we believe are dangerous and unbiblical.
-Now, obviously more could be said about their other practices, but I'll point you to Christian Answers for the New Age for help with those.
+Channeling is just one of several New Age practices we believe are dangerous and unbiblical.
+Now, obviously more could be said about their other practices, but I’ll point you to Christian Answers for the New Age for help with those.
 But I would be remiss if I did not at least briefly address the practice of yoga, because I am asked about it everywhere I teach on New Age spirituality.

-Yoga, if you do not know this, is deeply rooted in the pantheistic religion of Hinduism.
-The postures in yoga, the breathing, and chanting were originally designed not to bring better physical health and well-being, but a sense of oneness with Brahman (the Hindu name for the pantheistic God that Hindus believe pervades all things).
+Yoga is deeply rooted in the pantheistic religion of Hinduism.
+The postures in yoga, breathing, and chanting were originally designed not to bring better physical health and well-being, but a sense of oneness with Brahman (the pantheistic god that Hindus worship).

 Now of course, the God of the Bible does not have a problem with you stretching.
-Stretching is very good for you actually.
+Stretching is good for you.
+I stretch every day—it has done wonders to alleviate the back pain I used to suffer with.
 The danger with yoga classes is not the poses or the stretching, it’s the teaching that regularly accompanies the stretching.
-Many yoga instructors have a New Age or Hindu worldview, and they are not just interested in helping you become more limber, they are seeking to teach you about becoming one with your surroundings, realizing your oneness with the divine, and so on.
-This is what we’re concerned about, and this is why I advise Christians to just stretch in the privacy of your own home.
-Meditate on the truth of God's Word.
-Put on some nice mellow instrumental Hymns or classical music.
-I do this for my morning stretching routine and it is a blessed time.
+Many yoga instructors have a New Age worldview, and they’re not just interested in helping you become more limber.
+They’re seeking to enlighten you about monism (oneness with your surroundings), pantheism (oneness with the divine), and so on.
+That’s what we’re concerned about.
+And this is why I advise you to stretch at home.
+You don’t need to go to a yoga class.
+Stretch at home, meditate on the truth of God’s Word.
+Have some worship music on or some hymns.
+You’ll be much better off.

 Most adherents to New Age teachings believe the world’s religions are simply different ways of putting us into contact with the “ultimate reality” or “god-force.”
 This belief is called “religious syncretism.”